mvolkmann/blog/src/nushell.md

 ## Issues

-- Defining and using an alias named "pull" crashes the shell.
+- Defining and using aliases named "pull" and "push" crashes the shell.
 - Fuzzy completion is not yet supported.
   For example, entering `cd foo` and pressing the tab key doesn’t auto complete to a directory that contains `foo`.